 AUD/USD graph with support and resistance lines on it.
 Click to enlarge:

-RBA Assistant Governor Guy Debelle Speaks: Wednesday, 9:50.
-Debelle will speak at an event in London.
+RBA Assistant Governor Guy Debelle Speaks: Friday, 1:00.
+Debelle will speak at an event in Melbourne.
 The markets will be looking for clues regarding the RBA’s future monetary policy.

 AUD/USD Technical Analysis